vaughnteegarden/slate/source/includes/_howto.md

 ## Consumer Profile Management

 Once logged in, you have access to the consumer's records.
 These include:
-* Consumer Profile - Via the `ConsumerProfileService`.
+* Consumer Profile - Via the `ConsumerProfileManager`.
 Name, email, and device profile (phone info) for the consumer
-* Address Book - Via the `AddressbookService`.
+* Address Book - Via the `AddressbookManager`.
 A collection of postal addresses, to be used for ship-to and bill-to purposes.
-* Favorites - Via the `FavouriteService`.
+* Favorites - Via the `FavouriteManager`.
 A collection of devices that can be topped up.
 A favorite can represent a mobile phone, a tollway transponder, or other device/account.
-* Wallet - Via the `WalletService`.
+* Wallet - Via the `WalletManager`.
 Wallet lets you store credit card info securely, and lets the consumer maintain the list of cards.
 There can be multiple cards.

 There are no specific flows to consider when managing the customer profile and assicated records.

-AddressbookService, FavouriteService, and WalletService support the following CRUD operations: `create`, `update`, `delete`, `getAll`, `get`.
+AddressbookManager, FavouriteManager, and WalletManager support the following CRUD operations: `create`, `update`, `delete`, `getAll`, `get`.

-ProfileService supports only `update` and `get`.
+ProfileManager supports only `update` and `get`.

 #### Android-specific instructions on Managers